t-minini/simon-game-pp2-ci/README.md

 4. **Mixins:** Create reusable chunks of code to avoid redundancy.
 5. **Inheritance:** Share a set of CSS properties from one selector to another.
 6. **Built-in Functions:** Provides functions for manipulating colors, math operations, and more.

+### Reasons for Choosing Sass for this Project
+In my current internship, I am learning to use Sass as part of my development toolkit.
+Recognizing the value of this pre-processor in professional projects, I decided to incorporate Sass into my code institute project to practice and reinforce my skills.
+By applying Sass in this project, I am gaining hands-on experience with its features and best practices, which not only enhances the maintainability and scalability of my code but also aligns with industry standards.
+This approach allows me to leverage my learning from the internship and integrate it into practical applications, ultimately improving both my technical proficiency and the quality of my project.

 ## Testing